concrete5cojp/concrete5-Coding-Guideline/readme.md

 - Have the knowledge of HTML + CSS + JS
 - Have the basic knowledge of concrete5
-- Building a original concrete5 theme based on the client's request
+- Building an original concrete5 theme based on the client's request
 - Design is usually provided via Photoshop PSD, Illustrator's AI or other design data.
 And then crete HTML+CS+JS template

 Additionally, we recommend the front-end engineer to closely get in touch with the designer during design process.